 “The sidelines are not where you want to live your life.
 The world needs you in the arena.”Tim Cook – Apple CEO

-Is a charismatic leader better suited to lead an organization or is a ‘Level 5’ leader, as defined by Jim Collins, a better fit?
+Would this style be better equipped to successfully lead an organization and fulfill the needs of both leaders and followers?
+Or is a charismatic leader better suited to lead an organization?
 Which style is better equipped to successfully lead an organization and fulfill the needs of both leaders and followers?

 Charismatic leadership relies upon the effective use of impression management skills, communication competencies, and force of personality to encourage followers to eagerly pursue and achieve a vision.

 Moreover, a charismatic leader’s ability to articulate a compelling vision that would purposefully empower subordinates to believe that they can achieve this common goal and that their goal is indispensable enables them to connect with their followers on a profound, emotional level.

 Due to the fact that their influence arises not from reason, but from their delivery and presentation, they have the capacity to seduce their audiences to reflect and be open to new ideas.
 Although such traits can be good, charismatic leaders’ inclination to think more about themselves than the people they are supposed to lead can, as history has proven, have gloomy consequences.

 Even though charismatic leaders’ charm and genuine ability to influence can remarkably attract a cult, history is constantly reminding us of the dangers embodied within their personalities.
 As the world has witnessed, Adolf Hitler – a renowned charismatic leader – had the distinct capacity to strongly connect with his followers at an emotional level.
 His narcissistic and deceptive personality combined with his magnificent use of words gave him the power to translate his fantasies into realities.